China Used Car Market Size and Share

 By Vehicle Type: SUVs Outpace Sedans in Upgrade Cycles

-The Chinese used car market size for SUVs is expanding at a robust 16.21% CAGR from 2026 to 2031, whereas sedans retained a 44.21% share of 2025 transactions.
+Sedans retained a 44.21% share in 2025, whereas the Chinese used-car market for SUVs is expanding at a robust 16.21% CAGR from 2026 to 2031.
 Higher seating positions, perceived safety, and elevated status make SUVs the default upgrade for urban households.
 Premium models from BMW, Mercedes-Benz, and NIO sustain a notable percentage-point residual-value premium three years post-purchase, insulating them from aggressive new-car discounts.
 In response, dealers allocate larger floor space to SUV inventory and invest in financing bundles that cater to buyers’ higher ticket sizes.
-Sedans continue to anchor volumes, yet residual values diverge sharply between entry-level models—those susceptible to price wars—and high-end trims that incorporate advanced driver-assistance systems.
+Sedans continue to anchor volumes, yet residual values diverge sharply between entry-level models, those susceptible to price wars, and high-end trims that incorporate advanced driver-assistance systems.
 The trajectory suggests that SUVs could account for a notable share of transaction counts by 2031, reshaping dealer stocking strategies and compressing the resale curves of sedans.

 China Used Car Market: Market Share by Vehicle Type